nhumrich/small-prox/README.md

 It also allows you to route traffic to local ports, in case you're not using docker for some services (common for local dev).

+All configuration is done via docker/docker-compose and you do not need a seperate config file.

 This proxy is intended to route traffic to specific services much like the load balancer would on a real environment (production).
 It helps develop locally.

 **Note: This proxy/project is intended to ease local development.
 There is no security/performance considerations made at all.
 I do not recommend using this to route traffic anywhere except locally.**